 - 9.1 The headteacher monitors the effectiveness of this policy on a regular basis.
-S/he also reports to the governing body on the effectiveness of the policy and, if necessary, makes recommendations for further improvements. - 9.2 The school keeps a variety of records concerning incidents of misbehaviour, all records are in the class behaviour log.
+They also report to the governing body on the effectiveness of the policy and, if necessary, makes recommendations for further improvements. - 9.2 The school keeps a variety of records concerning incidents of misbehaviour, all records are in the class behaviour log.
 The class teacher records classroom incidents.
-The headteacher records more serious incidents which have resulted in his/her involvement.
-We also keep a record of any significant behavioural incidents that occur at break or lunchtimes: lunchtime supervisors give written details of any incident in the behaviour log. - 9.3 The headteacher keeps a record of any child who is suspended for a fixed-term, or who is permanently excluded. - 9.4 It is the responsibility of the governing body to monitor the occurrence of both fixed-term or permanent exclusions, and to ensure that the school policy is administered fairly and consistently.
-The governing body will pay particular attention to matters of equality and discrimination; it will seek to ensure that the school abides by the non-statutory guidance The Duty to Promote Race Equality: A Guide For Schools (published by The Commission for Racial Equality), and that no child is treated unfairly because of race or ethnic background.
+The headteacher records more serious incidents which have resulted in their involvement.
+We also keep a record of any significant behavioural incidents that occur at break or lunchtimes: lunchtime supervisors give written details of any incident in the behaviour log. - 9.3 The headteacher keeps a record of any child who is suspended for a fixed term, or who is permanently excluded. - 9.4 It is the responsibility of the governing body to monitor the occurrence of both fixed-term or permanent exclusions, and to ensure that the school policy is administered fairly and consistently.
+The governing body will pay particular attention to matters of equality and discrimination; it will seek to ensure that the school abides by the non-statutory guidance The Duty to Promote Race Equality: A Guide For Schools (published by The Commission for Racial Equality), and that no child is treated unfairly because of race or ethnic background. - 9.5 The governing body reviews this policy every three years.

-abides by the non-statutory guidance The Duty to Promote Race Equality: A Guide For Schools (published by The Commission for Racial Equality), and that no child is treated unfairly because of race or ethnic background.
-9.5 The governing body reviews this policy every three years.
 The governors may, however, review the policy earlier than this if the government introduces new regulations, or if the governing body receives recommendations on how the policy might be improved.
-Signed l: Date: